 2016 Compared to 2015.
-During 2016, our financing activities provided net cash of \$127.0 million, as net proceeds of \$146.6 million from our new Credit Agreement were used to fund a portion of the HHI purchase price.
+During 2016, our financing activities provided net cash of \$127.0 million, as net proceeds of \$146.6 million from our Credit Agreement were used to fund a portion of the HHI purchase price.
 We withdrew an additional \$10.0 million from the Revolving Credit Facility to fund the aforementioned investments in HHI working capital.
 We declared and paid dividends in the amount of \$25.1 million in 2016.
 Financing cash flow activities in 2015 were primarily limited to the payment of \$28.9 million in dividends.
-During 2016, our Board of Directors adopted a variable dividend policy for the payment of quarterly dividends.
-The policy provides for dividends on a trailing quarterly basis in an amount based on a pre-established financial formula.